-Table 3.6: Mean Difference in Pre-Bronchodilator FEV1 Between T reatment and Placebo
+Table 3.6.
+Mean Difference in Pre-Bronchodilator FEV1 Between Treatment and Placebo

-FEV1: Forced expiratory volume in one second
+FEV1: forced expiratory volume in one second

-Blood Eosinophil Levels: Blood eosinophil levels are a marker of Type 2 inflammation and are explicitly targeted by three of the drugs (mepolizumab, reslizumab, and benralizumab).
+Blood Eosinophil Levels: Blood eosinophil levels are a marker of type 2 inflammation and are explicitly targeted by three of the drugs (mepolizumab, reslizumab, and benralizumab).
 The changes in blood eosinophils were not reported for omalizumab and were markedly greater for reslizumab than for the other three drugs reporting changes in eosinophil levels (Table 3.7 below).
-Despite having the greatest reductions in blood eosinophils, reslizumab did not have the greatest reduction in asthma exacerbations, improvements in quality of life measure, or improvements in FEV1.
-The inclusion criteria for the trials of reslizumab required an eosinophil count $\geq 400$ cells/μL, which led to an average starting eosinophil count for the reslizumab trials (655 cells/μL) that was much higher than that for the other trials (300-500 cells/μL).
-This may explain in part the larger absolute decrease in eosinophil counts with reslizumab, but this does not appear to predict a greater reduction in asthma exacerbations nor greater improvements in quality of life.
+Despite having the greatest reductions in blood eosinophils, reslizumab did not have the greatest improvements in quality of life measure or improvements in FEV1, though it did have the greatest reduction in asthma exacerbations.
+The inclusion criteria for the trials of reslizumab required an eosinophil count \geq 400 cells/μL, which led to an average starting eosinophil count for the reslizumab trials (655 cells/μL) that was much higher than that for the other trials (300-500 cells/μL).
+This may explain in part the larger absolute decrease in eosinophil counts with reslizumab, but this does not appear to predict greater improvements in quality of life nor markedly greater reductions in asthma exacerbations.